bbusn/flappymulti/README.md

 ## Installation

+!
+Attention : You need to have JAVA Installed on your computer in order to play the game !

-To run FlappyMulti, you only need to run flappymulti.exe
+To run FlappyMulti, you only need to run flappymulti.exe.

 Don't move the executable from it's initial folder because it requires other files.